jigya/SpeechRecognition/README.md

 # SpeechRecognition
-Automatic Speech Recognition for Hindi language
+Automatic Speech Recognition for Hindi language using DNN-HMM model